 The MMA provides an affirmative defense to prosecution for any marijuana offense, but that defense is quite limited.
-Because of those limitations, there may be situations where a defendant simply cannot establish the right to assert a § 8 defense.
-In such situations, a trial court might be warranted in barring a defendant from presenting evidence or arguing at trial that he or she is entitled to the defense stated under § 8(a).
-Therefore, I conclude that a trial court may bar a defendant from presenting evidence and arguing a § 8 defense at trial where, given the undisputed evidence, no reasonable jury could find that the elements of the § 8 defense had been met.
+Because of those limitations, there may be situations when a defendant simply cannot establish the right to assert a § 8 defense.
+In such situations, a trial court might be warranted in barring a defendant from presenting evidence or arguing at trial that he or she is entitled to the defense set forth in § 8(a).
+Therefore, I conclude that a trial court may bar a defendant from presenting evidence and arguing a § 8 defense at trial when, given the undisputed evidence, no reasonable jury could find that the elements of the § 8 defense had been met.

-Here, there is no dispute about the amount of plants that Anderson possessed or that the plants were not kept in an enclosed, locked facility.
+In this case, there is no dispute about the number of plants that Anderson possessed or that the plants were not kept in an enclosed, locked facility.
 No reasonable jury could, therefore, find that he had 12 or fewer plants or that the plants were in an enclosed, locked facility.
 Consequently, no reasonable jury could acquit Anderson on the basis of a § 8 defense.
 The trial court did not err when it precluded Anderson from presenting a § 8 defense at trial.
-[Id. at 15-16.]
+[Id. at 64-65.]

-The majority adopted this portion of Judge Kelly's concurrence.
+The majority adopted this portion of Judge KELLY's concurrence.

 Under King and Anderson, then, an essential element of a § 8 affirmative defense is the requirement in § 4 that the marijuana be kept in an enclosed, locked facility.
 Defendants contend that King conflicts with Redden and Kolanek.
 As discussed, however, the Redden majority expressly declined to address whether a § 8 defense was viable where the marijuana was not kept in an enclosed, locked facility because the issue had not been raised or fully briefed in that case.
-Redden, 290 Mich App at \\\\ (slip op at 11 n 8).
-Because the issue was not resolved in Redden, the majority in King did not violate MCR 7.215(J) (1) which requires following the rule of law established by a prior, published decision of this Court.
-Further, although Kolanek held that a defendant's failure to bring or to win a pretrial motion to dismiss does not bar assertion of a § 8 defense at trial, Kolanek did not eliminate the defendant's burden of production.
-See Anderson,
+Redden, 290 Mich App at 82 n 8.
+Because the issue was not resolved in Redden, the majority in entered September 26, 2011 (Docket No. 143339).

-&lt;sup>3 Our Supreme Court has stayed lower court proceedings, People v Anderson, \\\ Mich \\\ (Docket No. 143339, issued August 23, 2011), and held further appeal in abeyance pending decisions in People v Kolanek (Docket Nos.
-142695, 142712) and People v King (Docket No. 142850), People v Anderson, \\\ Mich \\\ (Docket No. 143339, issued September 26, 2011).
+3 Our Supreme Court has stayed lower court proceedings, People v Anderson, unpublished order of the Supreme Court, entered August 23, 2011 (Docket No. 143339), and held further appeal in abeyance pending decisions in People v Kolanek (Docket Nos.
+142695 and 142712) and People v King (Docket No. 142850), People v Anderson, unpublished order of the Supreme Court,